h4o4/racketExtension/README.md

 # Racket Extension

-A collection of commonly used racket (maybe scheme or lisp) functions and macros
+A collection of commonly used racket (maybe scheme) functions and macros